Sunrise at Angkor Wat

 The moss covered steps and worn temples facades, which are thought to be centuries old, combine with the wilderness of the jungle backdrop to evoke simultaneous impressions of tranquility and adventurousness.
 Whilst the pagoda can be busy at times, given its popularity as a pilgrimage site, the crowds are unlikely to include too many tourists.
 Stroll amongst the foliage-strewn structures and breath in the cultural significance and lost-world aura that resonates through the site.

-95km to the south of Hanoi is Ninh Binh, capital of the eponymous region in which it sits, a region that represents Vietnamese culture at its rawest and most quintessential.
-Lying on a bed of mazing, jungle-coated limestone monolith valleys, which rise from the ground like emerald teeth, are waterways flanked by the iconic oriental visage of lush rice fields.
-Travellers can delve deep into caves and climb steep slopes for aerial views of this region which can only be accessed by boat – a feature that gives it an untainted atmosphere.
-Floating down the river between the verdant giants and carpet-like rice fields is an experience that is powerful in its tranquility.
+95km south of Hanoi is Ninh Binh, the capital of the eponymous region in which it sits, a region that represents Vietnamese culture at its rawest and most quintessential.
+Lying on a bed of amazing, jungle-coated limestone monolith valleys, which rise from the ground like emerald teeth, are waterways flanked by the iconic visage of lush rice fields.
+Travellers can delve deep into caves and climb steep slopes for aerial views of this region, which can only be accessed by boat – a feature that gives it an untainted atmosphere.
+Floating down the river between the verdant giants and carpet-like rice fields is a powerful experience in its tranquillity.

-The natural spectacles of Ninh Binh offer postcard-perfect, quintessentially Vietnamese scenery but the region is also home to impressive man made sites.
+The natural spectacles of Ninh Binh offer postcard-perfect, quintessentially Vietnamese scenery, but the region is also home to impressive artificial sites.
 This includes Bai Dinh, the largest pagoda in Southeast Asia, and Bich Dong, a jungle-shrouded pagoda built directly into the side of a limestone karst.
-Another must see in the area is the Phat Diem Cathedral, which blends the catholic faith with the curved rafters and pagoda-like peaks typical of Vietnamese architecture – an obscure yet majestic merging of cultures that is seldom seen elsewhere.
-Ninh Binh can be seen in a day trip but an overnight stay is necessary to fully appreciate its wondrous treasures.
-If possible, exploring the area on motorbike is ideal, given the distance between each of the main sights.
+Another must-see in the area is the Phat Diem Cathedral, which blends the catholic faith with the curved rafters and pagoda-like peaks typical of Vietnamese architecture – an obscure yet majestic merging of cultures seldom seen elsewhere.
+Ninh Binh can be seen on a day trip, but an overnight stay is necessary to appreciate its wondrous treasures fully.
+Exploring the area on a motorbike is ideal, given the distance between the main sights.

-Hanoi is home to one of the world’s most surreal streets in the form of Ngo 224 Le Duan, known colloquially amongst tourists as “Train Street”.
+Hanoi is home to one of the world’s most surreal streets, Ngo 224 Le Duan, known colloquially amongst tourists as “Train Street”.
 The narrow alley has all the characteristics expected of a street in Hanoi – cafes, small shops and rows upon rows of parked motorcycles lining its flanks – but what sets Ngo 224 Le Duan apart is the train track running directly through its centre.

-On the face of it this may seem like a relatively mundane facet, however once travellers witness a train travel down the street, missing buildings by mere inches, its bizarre nature becomes clearer.
-As the train approaches the cramped street, residents take down washing, shift furniture indoors and take cover in nearby doorways with surprising aplomb.
-Not only is it an intriguing spectacle to witness, but it is also a testament to the unfazeable adaptability of the Vietnamese people.
+This may seem like a relatively mundane aspect.
+However, once travellers witness a train travel down the street, missing buildings by mere inches, its bizarre nature becomes more apparent.
+As the train approaches the cramped street, residents take down washing, shift furniture indoors, and take cover in nearby doorways with surprising aplomb.
+Not only is it an intriguing spectacle to witness, but it is also a testament to the unfathomable adaptability of the Vietnamese people.

 An extremely interesting museum in Hanoi that often gets overlooked.
 The Women’s Museum is, as the name suggests, an experience dedicated to women’s roles within the history of Vietnamese society.
 Covering most segments of Vietnamese society, from those who humbly worked in rural rice fields to hardworking street vendors to successful business leaders.
 The museum is full of intriguing narratives, straight from the subjects that are the source of its content.